rshouker/TextToSvgPath/text-to-svg-docs.md

 - **OpenType.js** (v1.3.4) - Parses font files and extracts glyph outlines as bezier curves
 - **D3.js** (v7.8.5) - Handles SVG DOM manipulation and calculations
 - **bidi-js** - Full Unicode Bidirectional Algorithm (UAX#9) for robust RTL/LTR text support
-- **Webfont Integration** - Uses a bundled WOFF font (ArialWeb) for both SVG path and text rendering
+- **Webfont Integration** - Uses bundled WOFF fonts (NotoSans with Latin and Hebrew support) for both SVG path and text rendering

 ## Key Components

 ### 1. Webfont Loading System
-- The app now uses a bundled webfont (`arial-webfont.woff`) loaded via `@font-face` in CSS.
+- The app now uses bundled webfonts (`notosans-variablefont_wdthwght-webfont.woff` and `notosanshebrew-variablefont_wdthwght-webfont.woff`) loaded via `@font-face` in CSS.
+- Combined as a single "NotoSans" font family with unicode-range declarations for automatic script selection.
-- No font upload UI is present; the font is loaded automatically on page load.
+- No font upload UI is present; fonts are loaded automatically on page load.
-- Both SVG path generation and SVG `<text>` rendering use this webfont for consistency and browser-agnostic output.
+- Both SVG path generation and SVG `<text>` rendering use these webfonts for consistency and browser-agnostic output.

 ### 2. SVG Physical Units for Laser Cutting
 - The SVG output uses `width` and `height` in **mm** (e.g., `width="1000mm" height="300mm"`).